Is your daughter eligible for the Pupil Premium?

 - Ever 6 (Any pupil that has been on FSM at any point in the last 6 years)

 Funding will be based on the information presented by the school from the school census in January.
+Our next Pupil Premium review will take place in September 2019.

 The Pupil Premium is a wonderful opportunity for us to directly support your child to make better, more rapid and sustained progress.